nabilmoiun/E-commerce-Website-Django/readme.md

 This is an E-commerce website developed mainly to focus on Django following along the ***justdjango*** channel.
 I used a free template from [mdbootstrap](https://mdbootstrap.com/snippets/jquery/mdbootstrap/50504?action=full_screen_mode) and developed most common features that an usual E-commerce website contains.
 I wrote both ***generic class based*** and ***functional*** views in the backend.
 The database I am using is the default django's ***Sqlite***.
 Another interesting thing was using the ***Stripe Api*** for handling the payment process.

-I have also deployed the project on [pythonanywhere.com](http://nabil.pythonanywhere.com/).
-The project can be viewed live on this domain ***nabil.pythonanywhere.com***

 Here I am noting down some of the features below and I will instruct you through the process to this run this project on your local machine if you are interested.